biodatlab/biodatlab.github.io/_data/resources/2022-07-12-knowledge-sharing-fall-2022.md

 and [Nathan Kutz](https://www.youtube.com/watch?v=ViZYXxuxUKA) lectures.
 If you are interested in signal processing, feel free to watch more videos there.

-I am looking forward to learn together with the lab in a coming semester.
+I am looking forward to learn together with all the lab members in this coming semester.